40. Baltic Cruise – 2015

 Because Communist Russia was anti religion, the cathedral was a museum for many years, but now a small section of it can be used for religious purposes.

-Catherine’s Palace was built for Catherine I, Peter I’s wife in 1716 as a small palace.
+Catherine’s Palace was built as a small palace for Catherine I, Peter I’s wife in 1716.
 It was expended and re-done by the energetic Elizabeth in the 1740s.
-I thought yesterday’s palace and Hermitage were amazing, but this was over the top as well.
+This palace was as amazing as the Hermitage.
 Again, it was in the Rococo style with gold and silver everywhere.

 The entrance hall had scarlet curtains and stucco figurines on the walls.
 The ballroom was very large and the walls were of gold leaf designs and mirrors.
 There were also 660 candles in sconces on the wall in the old days.
 The candles would throw quite a glow.
 The effect today is breath taking with electric lights.
 It would have been even more so in the candle days.